 We also have a feeling here that you can essentially engineer that through a process.
 Obviously you have to have a great product, no question about that.
 And you have to have great service.
 But that whole process for engineering a true retention campaign or loyalty with those customers has to be talked through from the beginning of their experience with your brand to the end.
 And it's not just about your product and it's not just about the service, but it's about a lot more things along the way.
 Patrick, these are-

 Just to jump in.
 Look at a company like Costco.
 They've really evolved through this whole process.
 They've had to adapt, regulating traffic, no quintessential samples, senior hours.
 They've really elevated theirs in house brand of signature.
 They kept their value, cost-conscious yet quality, not compromising on that, bulk and concentrated selection of goods, and then utterly obsessed with customer service.
-Not a venture-backed company, at one point was, but as they evolve, they thrive and actually augment her game when it's tough and they become a community focal point.
+Not a venture-backed company, at one point, was but as they evolve, they thrive and actually augment her game when it's tough and they become a community focal point.
 So again, that's probably the gold standard at this point, but then again, I think all venture-backed companies, whether it's being scrappy or creative, at the end of the day, sustain their values and ensuring that they retain their core customers.
 So once we make it through this nuclear winter, they're going to come out stronger.

 And one thing I will add is, for a lot of brands, this is actually working out as a positive, which is they're getting a little bit of a corona boost, so to speak.
 One of the examples I was giving out to others was, Campbell Soup has a distribution problem.
 There's a lot of other companies that were selling soup now are being tried by people.
 And they may just be trying it out of necessity, but will you be able to retain them when things get a little bit back to normalcy where the distribution channel is now fixed and Campbell Soup's now able to deliver the product that it was before.

-So if you are able to get in touch with that end customer and retain them, and if this is working well for you, it's even more important to retain them, because if you change your distribution process and are now able to create much more product because of this boost for you, but people don't remember you after this, because they only bought out of necessity, but did not really create a true connection and loyalty with your brand, your spike will go down just like it came back up.
+So if you are able to get in touch with that end customer and retain them, and if this is working well for you, it's even more important to retain them, because if you change your distribution process and are now able to create much more productive because of this boost for you, but people don't remember you after this, because they only bought out of necessity, but did not really create a true connection and loyalty with your brand, your spike will go down just like it came back up.
 That's another perspective to look at as well.
 Patrick thank you for-

 There's truly a jump ball situation.
-We spent a lot of time talking about retention, but Campbell Soups and other CPG skews in grocery stores if they're out of stock, customers or consumers are trying other competitors or emerging brands, and now they have an opportunity to steal share away.
+We spent a lot of time talking about the importance of retention, but Campbell Soups and other CPG skews in grocery stores if they're out of stock, customers or consumers are trying other competitors or emerging brands, and now they have an opportunity to steal share away.
 That is more of a, I guess, a situation driven stealing share.
 But if they're able to develop that relationship and retain that customer, you can also be very aggressive and preemptive at this time as well.
 It's just not about retention.

 Fantastic.
 Patrick, for taking the time with us today, we really appreciate all the insight you've given us.
 For everyone else, please continue following us.
 You can go to annexcloud.com/marketmovers to see all the latest and greatest videos and series that we're putting together with market luminaries like Patrick.
 Patrick, thank you again.

-Thank you Al. Appreciate it.
+Thank you Al, Appreciate it.